azencot-group/KANN/README.md

 # An Operator Theoretic Approach for Analyzing Sequence Neural Networks (KANN)

 KANN (Koopman Analysis of Neural Networks) is a collection of python utilities for the analysis of neural networks.
-This code reproduces part of the experminets from the paper [An Operator Theoretic Approach for Analyzing Sequence Neural Networks](https://arxiv.org/pdf/2102.07824.pdf)
+This code reproduces part of the experminets from our paper [An Operator Theoretic Approach for Analyzing Sequence Neural Networks](https://arxiv.org/pdf/2102.07824.pdf).

+## Code

+We provide code for understanding the dynamics of trained RNNs through Koopman operator analyses.

 * To install the package, run the following: python setup.py --install